lmphu/perception_production-3-/README.md

 # perception_production-3-
 This is the code used to prepare and analyze the data for experiment3 in my thesis.
+The files cobine VOT and annotatioins to csv. contain the python code that was used to generate the production data frames from the annotated recordings.

+Cleanplotanalyze.R is the script that was used to clean the data, plot the findings and analyze the data

 In the data frames the column names refer to the following variables